Today we celebrate Carol Cunningham (she’s in front, standing next to the piano to the left of Ralph)

 Today we celebrate Ellen Roseman, a longtime member of SPC who has left an amazing legacy as an open facilitator and pioneer in the the adoption world, creating families through adoption, placing about 2300 children for adoption through 32 years.

-Our last Sunday service with Maggie Fernandez and Carson Smith.
-We shared our deep appreciation of who they are and what they have contributed and our heartfelt best wishes for their new adventures.
+Photos from our last Sunday service with Maggie Fernandez and Carson Smith.
+Here Paul has unrolled a scroll listing a short summary of all they have shared with us – it was fun and funny!
+We have a deep appreciation of who they are and what they have contributed and gladly share our heartfelt best wishes for their new adventures.
 SPC Blessings, Maggie and Carson!
 Click here for Paul’s lovely toast at their send-off party.